Hedge fund chief Paulson loses big on gold

 Assets under management at his Paulson & Co firm have dropped to $18 billion, down from $38 billion in early 2011, due to investor redemptions and poor performance.

-To be fair, the April selloff in gold was particularly fierce and came as a surprise to many hedge fund managers who were long either gold bullion or the SPDR Gold Trust (GLD.P), the most popular gold exchange-traded fund.
+To be fair, the April selloff in gold was particularly fierce and came as a surprise to many hedge fund managers who were long either gold bullion or the SPDR Gold Trust, the most popular gold exchange-traded fund.

 Hedge fund manager David Einhorn said on a conference call on Tuesday, “We were somewhat surprised by the swift decline in the price of gold in April.”